 - NOVA SCOTIA ARCHIVES

 In her own words, Adams is “happier in this work than ever before in life.”
 She’s still managing the Elmwood nine years later when it’s listed in a Canadian Pacific magazine on Maritime resorts.
-Daily rates for one of the Elmwood’s 38 rooms is $3.50—50 cents cheaper than
+Daily rates for one of the Elmwood’s 38 rooms is $3.50—50 cents cheaper than the Lord Nelson.

 In that same year, 1930, captain Farquhar passes away.
 A ghostly white mortuary statue he had built for his grave is instead placed in the Maritime Museum of the Atlantic.

 “Heritage has been a bad word for a long time, just because it’s meant anti-development,” he says.
 “I think that’s something that we’re trying to change.”